john-nanney/iptabs/README.markdown

 Be very careful with this option, it bypassses everything, including port specifiers and sshguard.
 Whitelisting is only supported for IPv4 for now.

+If you do not know what this means or why you might need it, please do not use whitelisting at all.
+It can make your carefully constructed firewall worthless.

 Enjoy!